erdodip/erdodip/README.md

 - 👋 Hi, I’m Peter
 - 👀 I’m interested in Programming, System Administrating, DevOps and Ethical Hacking
-- 🌱 I’m currently learning Comptia Linux+ (XKO-004) and DevOps Bootcamp
+- 🌱 I’m currently learning...
-- 💞️ I’m looking to collaborate on who enjoy Teamwork and Ethical Hacking or Linux System Administrating or DevOps
+- 💞️ I’m looking to collaborate...
-- 📫 How to reach me: just write to me -> erdodip@gmail.com
+- 📫 How to reach me: just write a message -> erdodip@gmail.com

 <!---
 erdodip/erdodip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.